About the Journal

 Readers' Rights

-The contents of Estoa are presented in open format and readers are entitled to access them free of charge from the moment of publication.
-The journal does not charge the reader.
+The contents of Estoa are available in open access from the moment of their publication.
+The journal does not charge readers any fees to access, read, download, or consult its contents.